 How to save files and documents from the Mail app

 As mentioned before, the process to save various file types is almost identical to saving image files, except you won’t have the option to save the file to your Camera roll, obviously.

 1. Locate the file you want to save from the Mail app.

 2. Tap on it and hold your finger until the Share extension appears.

 3. Select where you want to save the attachment to.
-I’ll run you through three different options: iCloud, Dropbox, and Documents 5.
+I’ll run you through two different options: iCloud, and Dropbox.

-If you want to save the file to iCloud, simply tap on the Save Attachment icon.
+If you want to save the file to iCloud, simply tap on the Save to Files icon.
 You will then have the ability to select a different folder within iCloud.
-Tap Move to this location when done.
+Tap Add in the upper right corner when done.

 To move the file to Dropbox, select Save to Dropbox, then if needed, select a different folder to save the file to.
 Tap Save when done.

 If you have questions or comments, feel free to send them my way.
 I’m also always curious to learn new productivity tips, so if you know something you feel could make this workflow better, please share with all of us in the comments section below.